vendia/examples/features/share/graphql/README.md

 # GraphQL in Vendia Share

-[Vendia Share](https://share.vendia.net) allows users to interact with their Universal Application (Uni) nodes through the use of managed [GraphQL](https://graphql.org/) APIs.
+[Vendia Share](https://share.vendia.net) helps you share code and data across companies, clouds, accounts, regions, and technology stacks.
+Vendia's unique architecture offers a distributed data model that goes everywhere you need it to, and its serverless design enables it to scale seamlessly.

+Vendia Share works by creating a Universal Application or Uni for short.
+Each Uni is composed of one or more nodes.
+Nodes can live in different clouds, regions, and accounts and can be owned by different organizations or companies.
+However, each node in a Uni has a common view of the Uni's application data.
+This is made possible by a fully replicated, totally ordered, ACID-semantics database.
+Vendia Share generates all the code and cloud resources required to create and maintain this database and the other elements of the Uni - there is no "centralized database", and Vendia never gains access to any of the data customers store in Unis.
+User interact with their Universal Application (Uni) nodes through the use of managed [GraphQL](https://graphql.org/) APIs.

 ## What is GraphQL?